kristianmandrup/gmaps-autocomplete-rails/README.md

 ## Upgrading

-Version 1.3+ now comes only with a Class based GmapsCompleter.
+Version 1.3+ now comes only with a class based `GmapsCompleter`.
 The old static GmapsCompleter container, used in version 1.2 (and below) has been deprecated.

 Please upgrade your configuration functionality as demonstrated in the usage/config instructions below.

+### Time for a redo!?

+In my own humble opinion, this library is in *dire need to be completely redone*.
+I would love if someone out there was brave enough to refactor (or better redo from scratch!) this library.
+The time has come....
+Thanks ;)

 ## Install